clj-commons/fs/README.markdown

 This library is the continuation of Raynes/fs.
 Sadly Raynes passed away in 2016 so the clj-commons clojure organisation has taken over maintenance of this excellent library to keep it alive.

+## Maintenance mode

+This library is in maintenance mode.
+That means that it's no longer actively developed, but we still provide maintenance.
+If you're looking for an actively developed fs lib, please consider using [babashka/fs](https://github.com/babashka/fs)

 ## Usage